Andrew-Pelham/enigma-rpg/docs/SRD.md

 As the [*Director*](#the-director) you will present the [*Encounters*](#encounters) and adjudicate the [*Gambles*](#gambles) made by the players.
 Here are some things to keep in mind while running a game:

 - Don't feel the need to add lots of sub-plots and things happening in the background.
-It's certainly a good thing to have a twist or a secret to deploy, but the players will liekly be driving the main focus of the adventure
+It's certainly a good thing to have a twist or a secret to deploy, but the players will likely be driving the main focus of the adventure

 - You are not the villain.
 You might be playing a villainous character sometimes, but you are still a friend at the table.
 You should be rooting for the characters, helping them find whatever bonuses they can get.